 Sights & activities

 Know before you go

 We've got fantastic offers on our cruises.
-Enjoy a $150 beverage card with Holland America Line or enjoy a free drinks package plus up to $300 onboard credit with Celebrity!
+Enjoy a free drinks package and gratuities plus additional guests receive a saving of 50% with Celebrity!
 Call our experts for more details.

 Call our Canada Travel Experts to book your rail and cruise holiday.
 Choose from carefully-created packages or tailor-make your perfect trip from scratch.